Trends in Ozone Adjusted for Weather Conditions

 Variations in weather conditions play an important role in determining ozone concentrations.
 Ozone is more readily formed on warm, sunny days when the air is stagnant.
 Conversely, ozone production is more limited when it is cloudy, cool, rainy, or windy.
 EPA uses a statistical model to adjust for the variability in seasonal ozone concentrations due to weather to provide a more accurate assessment of the underlying trend in ozone caused by emissions.

-The statistical model used by EPA to determine the adjustments to the ozone trend is fit independently in each location using local ozone and weather data.
+The statistical models used by EPA to determine the adjustments to the trends are fit independently for each ozone monitoring site using local ozone and weather data.
 However, the results tend to have a strong geographic coherence.
-The maps below illustrate the spatial pattern in the adjustments to the observed ozone trend across the nation in 2009 and 2012.
+As an example, the maps below show the spatial patterns in the adjustments to May-September average ozone levels in 2009 and 2012.
+Locations where weather conditions were more favorable than usual for ozone formation are shown as red dots, while locations where weather conditions were less favorable than usual for ozone formation are shown as blue dots.
+Darker colors indicate larger weather-related impacts on ozone formation.